marsmonster/Terminal-TicTacToe-with-Humans-and-Bots/README.md

 The game starts with a mainmenu that will guide you through the game.
 It will first show you a short introduction, then give you the opportunity to choose your players, as well as their names and symbols.

-Everytime a match is completed you can choose if you want to continiue with another round or quit the game.
+Everytime a match is completed you can choose if you want to continue with another round or quit the game.

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.